pymupdf/PyMuPDF/docs/page.rst

       pair: pixmap; insert_image
       pair: rotate; insert_image
       pair: stream; insert_image
+      pair: alpha; insert_image
       pair: mask; insert_image
+      pair: alpha; insert_image
       pair: oc; insert_image
       pair: xref; insert_image

-   .. method:: insert_image(rect, filename=None, pixmap=None, stream=None, mask=None, rotate=0, oc=0, xref=0, keep_proportion=True, overlay=True)
+   .. method:: insert_image(rect, filename=None, pixmap=None, stream=None, mask=None, rotate=0, alpha=-1, oc=0, xref=0, keep_proportion=True, overlay=True)

       PDF only: Put an image inside the given rectangle.
-The image can be taken either from an existing image in the PDF, provided as xref number, or otherwise from a pixmap, a file, or a memory area - of these parameters **exactly one** must be specified.
+The image may already exist in the PDF or be taken from a pixmap, a file, or a memory area.

          * Changed in version 1.14.1: By default, the image keeps its aspect ratio.
-         * Changed in version 1.18.13: Allow providing the image as xref of an existing one.
+         * Changed in version 1.18.13: Allow providing the image as the xref of an existing one.

       :arg rect_like rect: where to put the image.
 Must be finite and not empty.